logo

 Take care!!

-4. Milaka says
+4. Milaka

 Praise God!
 What a wonderful Christmas surprise for your readers!
 Your aversions sound like mine with Buddy – all white meat was yucky, but a beef taco from Taco Bell was just right!
 That and soft pretzels.